isomerpages/tp-virtualcampus/index.md

   - infopic:
       title: CCA Fair 2023 (26-27 April)
       subtitle: CCA Fair
-      description: Keen to channel the Team Temasek spirit and make your days on campus count?
-Check out this exciting event to find out more about the diverse CCAs offered in TP!
+      description: Are you keen to channel the Team Temasek spirit and make your days on campus count?
+Check out this exciting event to find out more about the CCAs offered in TP!
       button: JOIN IN THE ACTION!
       url: /events/ccafair2023
       alt: CCA Fair 2023